kriasoft/better-auth/docs/feature-flags/quickstart.md

 4. **Clean up old flags** to keep your codebase maintainable
 5. **Monitor performance** when rolling out to large user bases
    :::

+### Flag Authoring Tips (Do/Don’t)

+Do

+- Use URL‑safe, unique `key` values; avoid renaming after release.
+- Keep `type` stable; ensure `defaultValue`, rules, and overrides match it.
+- Start disabled with a safe `defaultValue`; ramp with `rolloutPercentage`.
+- Define `variants` with weights that sum to 100 and meaningful keys.
+- Add `description`/`metadata` for clarity and ownership.
+- Scope by `organizationId` when using multi‑tenant mode.

+Don’t

+- Don’t put PII or secrets in `metadata`/`key`.
+- Don’t expect sticky rollout without a stable `userId` in context.
+- Don’t omit weights when you need non‑equal variant distribution.
+- Don’t rely on overrides as long‑term targeting; prefer rules.

 ## Common Issues